Bozar/OneMoreLevel/user/doc/frog.md

 (Press Enter to view key bindings.)

-> Our princess and her knights are turned into frogs by an evil wizard.
+> Our princess and her twelve knights are turned into frogs by an evil wizard.
 Finn the human and Jack the dog, take the spear that wounds and heals someone with the same stab.
-Venture into the swamp, remove the curse and save our kingdom from doom.
+Venture into swamp, remove the curse and save our kingdom from doom.

-There is one frog princess and twelve frog knights that come in five waves.
-Remove all their curses to beat the game.
+Frog princess and frog knights come in waves.
+Hit them with the spear to remove the curse.
 You might lose due to running out of turns or being swallowed by a frog.

 ## Move in Swamp

-Strips of land (#, grey hashtag) are surrounded by swamp (-, grey dash) in the dungeon.
-PC has four symbols that shows his current state.
+Strips of land (#, grey hashtag) are surrounded by swamp (-, grey dash).
+PC has four symbols to show his current state.

 * @: You stand on land.
 * Three horizonal lines: You stand in swamp.
-* Semi-tranparent rectangular: You stand in swamp.
+* Porous rectangular: You stand in swamp.
 Your next movement out of the swamp costs 2 turns.
 * Solid rectangular: You are grappled.
 You will be swallowed the next turn.

 Press arrow keys to move one step if there are no frogs nearby.
-Moving out of land always costs 1 turn.
-Leaving the swamp costs 1 or 2 turns based on an internal counter.
+Moving out of land costs 1 turn.
+Leaving swamp costs 1 or 2 turns based on an internal counter.
 The counter starts from zero and adds by one every time before you leave a swamp grid.
 When it reaches three, moving costs 2 turns and the counter resets to zero.
 Otherwise it costs 1 turn to move.
 Hitting a frog also resets the counter to zero.
-(Please beware that the counter is only affected by moving out of swamp and hitting a frog.
+(Please beware that the counter is only affected by moving away from swamp and hitting a frog.
 It has nothing to do with grapple, wait or any other factors.)

 Press Space to wait 1 turn.